Data Ranking

 /

-• Ranking method: When a chart uses the Custom ranking calculation type, you can configure the Ranking order and Ranking method as needed.
-The ranking method determines how to handle duplicate values in rankings.
-You can choose from the following three ranking methods.image
+• Ranking method: When a chart uses the Custom ranking calculation type, you can configure the Ranking order and Ranking method.
+The ranking method determines how duplicate values are handled.image

 Ranking method